 Holidays are a popular time for road trips, parties, and new adventures!
-This summer is particularly exciting for people to hit the open road after staying home for the last 18 months.
 However, the increase of drivers on the road, combined with social gatherings, unfortunately also means an increase in the number of traffic accidents.

 Even though impaired driving is illegal, more than 10,000 people are killed each year in accidents involving alcohol.
 These crashes are more likely to occur during holidays, especially in the summer season.
 Here is a look at the 10 deadliest holidays to drive and what to do if you should be injured because of a DUI driver: